Conducting Routine Animal Hygiene Tasks

 Amount of exercise Animal facility

-Minimal Exercise Veterinary clinics housing animals for short periods while they are recovering from illness or injury.
+Minimal Exercise Veterinary clinics house animals for short periods while they are recovering from illness or injury.

 Daily Structured Exercise Racehorse stables housing thoroughbred racehorses.
 Horses should have a set training regime designed by a horse trainer.

-Free Roam Exercise Zoos and wildlife parks housing captive exotic animals.
-Animals should have an enclosure that allows them enough space to walk, run, climb or swim freely as their natural habitat would allow
+Free Roam Exercise Zoos and wildlife parks house captive exotic animals.
+Animals should have an enclosure that allows them enough space to walk, run, climb or swim freely, as their natural habitat would allow

 Certain animals prefer human contact more than others and will enjoy time spent with their handler, taking a few minutes for petting/cuddles is beneficial to their social activity needs.
 Other animals prefer to be housed with others from their species as they are herd animals.